vlayer-xyz/vlayer/book/src/appendix/architecture/chain_proof.md

+vlayer provides **time-travel functionality**.
+It allows changing the block number of the execution location and accessing the blockchain state at the given block.
+It is made possible by Chain Proofs.

 # Chain Proof

 vlayer executes Solidity code off-chain and proves the correctness of that execution on-chain.
 For that purpose, it fetches state and storage data and verifies it with storage proofs.